TrainWeb.org Facebook Page

 The New York Museum of Transportation acquired an unpowered line car from Trolleyville.
 The Halton County Radial Railway museum which was the only Canadian property to bid just bought some parts for their cars.
 I don’t think they bid on PCC 4602 since they already have three of its sister cars.

 One car was not put up for auction: Shaker Heights car #1218.
 1218 can be seen behind 4602 in the first photo on the page.
-1218 was going to be displayed in front of the Cleveland Children’s Museum which was at a loop it used to serve when running.
-Unfortunately, that didn’t work out and in 2013, car 1218 went to the Illinois Railway Museum.
+1218 is going to be displayed in front of the Cleveland Children’s Museum which was at a loop it used to serve when running.
+However as with plans for Trolleyville’s new location, those plans also fell through. #1218 was acquired by the Illinois Railway Museum.

 If I see more cars in their new homes, I will post photos of them here.